 Check all of these steps in brief below:

-Step 1: Remove Laptop battery and see if that works
+Step 1: Remove the Laptop battery and see if that works

-If your laptop makes noise when plugged in then you should first remove the battery or disconnect it from the motherboard.
+If your laptop makes noise when plugged in, you should remove the battery or disconnect it from the motherboard.
 Plugin the power adapter, and turn on your laptop.
-Nevertheless, If the buzzing sound disappears after removing/disconnecting the battery then you should not be convinced that the battery is malfunctioning.
+Nevertheless, If the buzzing sound disappears after removing/disconnecting the battery, then you should not be convinced that the battery is malfunctioning.

-Now you first need to replace the battery and see if that fixes the grinding noise.
-But make sure to get a battery that properly matches your laptop’s profile.
+You first need to replace the battery and see if that fixes the grinding noise.
+But make sure to get a battery that matches your laptop’s profile properly.
 Unfortunately, changing the battery is the only way to confirm whether it is causing the noise while the power adapter is plugged in.

-If the replacement of the battery does not resolve the issue it’s time to check the charging circuit and alter it if found malfunctioning (in case it’s not an integrated part of the motherboard).
-An integrated charging circuit means you might need to replace the laptop motherboard which you can read in this section below.
+If the battery replacement does not resolve the issue, it’s time to check the charging circuit and alter it if found malfunctioning (in case it’s not an integrated part of the motherboard).
+An integrated charging circuit means you might need to replace the laptop motherboard, which you can read in this section below.